xaratustrah/motorroller/README.md

 limit_inside = 60

 # Provide two calibration points
-# For calibration points, within each pair, please use either floats or ints
+# For calibration points, within each pair, please use either floats or ints, do not mix.
 # First value is in mm, second the ADC / poti value
 cal_points = [[49, 1864], [83, 1072]]
 ```